platformsh/platformsh-docs/glossary.rst

   Environment inactive
   Inactive environment
     An environment which is not deployed.
-You can activate an inactive environment from the environment configuration page on Platform UI.
+You can activate an inactive environment from the environment configuration page on :term:`Platform UI`.

   Environment variables
   Environment variable
     Variables exposed by Platform to the runtime environment which allow you to define any specific configuration at the environment level.

   Git
     An open source version control system.
+Your Platform project work is stored in :term:`git`.
     Also see :ref:`git`

   Make file
     A file used in comination with Drupal and :ref:`Drush <drush>` to download a series of modules, libraries, and repositories.
 Also see :ref:`drush_make`.

   Master
     The production website.
-Master is the only environment which doesn’t have a parent and which has the most of the resources that you can get.
+Master is the only environment which doesn’t have a :term:`parent` and which has the most of the resources that you can get.

   Merge
-    The act of combining one environment's or branch's code with another.
+    The act of combining one :term:`environment`'s or :term:`branch`'s code with another.

+  Parent
+    A :term`git` term for the content a branch was copied from.
+    The original content is the parent and the branched content is the child.

   Platform
-    The best thing that happened to your web projects since Drupal.
+    The best thing that happened to your web projects since :term:`Drupal`.

   Platform UI
+    Platform UI is a :term:`web UI` control panel for :term:`Platform` work.
     The UI for the best thing that happened to your web projects since Drupal.
+    Platform.sh provides you with and the :term:`Platform UI` for web-based work (and the :term:`Platform CLI` for command line work).

   Platform API
     The API for the best thing that happened to your web projects since Drupal.

   Platform CLI
+    Platform CLI is a :term:`CLI` helper for :term:`Platform` work.
-    Platform CLI is the official command line shell and Unix scripting interface for Platform.
+    The :term:`Platform CLI` is the official command line shell and Unix scripting interface for Platform.
 It ships with all the useful commands to interact with your Platform projects.
-You can get download it `here <https://github.com/commerceguys/platform-cli>`_.
+Download Platform CLI `here <https://github.com/commerceguys/platform-cli>`_.

   Project
     A Platform account that consists of a specific set of environments, users, size, and storage.